Emotional manipulation is a type of psychological warfare using subtle, often covert tactics to control or exploit your emotions.

 Every time you have a fair issue to discuss, all he has to do is to bring up his own problem.
 And you lose the chance to be heard –plus feel guilty about even bringing your issues up-.

-6. They Make You Feel Indebted (Social Scalping)
+6. Make You Feel Indebted (Social Scalping)

 The manipulator makes you feel overly indebted whenever he does something for you